 Slip and Fall Statute of Limitations in New Jersey

 While the majority of premises liability claims are settled outside of court, you may be able to file a lawsuit against the property owner if you’re unable to reach a fair settlement agreement.

 In the event that filing a lawsuit becomes necessary, it’s important to know your state’s statute of limitations.
 A statute of limitations is the amount of time allotted for an injured victim to file a lawsuit in order to receive compensation.
-The statute of limitations in New Jersey for premises liability cases is two years.
+The statute of limitations in New Jersey for slip and fall cases cases is two years.

 In other words, starting from the date of your accident, you have two years to file a premises liability lawsuit.
 For this reason, it is important to file your insurance claim as soon as possible after your accident.
 Insurance claims can take months to settle.
 If for some reason, your claim doesn’t settle after months of waiting, you now have less time to file a lawsuit to seek compensation.

 Do I Need to Write a Demand Letter?

 The owner or manager of the property where you fell may try anything to avoid a lawsuit.
 Sending a demand letter will let the owner know you aren’t going away.

 In your demand letter, you should:

 - Go over the accident in detail